What is God-Centered Marriage?

 Marriage is a sacred union between a man and a woman.
 In fact, the Bible tells us that we were all created in the image of the one-and-only Almighty God who happens to know that being in a relationship is the ultimate expression of love.
 We see this in the trinity (Father, Son, and Holy Spirit), and when God created Adam and his female companion, Eve (Gen. 2:18).

 From the beginning of time, a man and a woman joined together as one in marriage has brought glory to God.
 However, too many marriages have lost this foundational piece.
-Couples may be willing to stand before God and make promises to each other for the rest of their lives at their wedding ceremony; but all too often, once they officially begin their “Mr. and Mrs.” lives together, God gets left at the altar.
+Couples may be willing to stand before God and make promises to each other for the rest of their lives at their wedding ceremony; but all too often, once they officially begin their “Mr. and Mrs.” life together, God gets left at the altar.

 When God is not a foundational part of the marriage, then the couple’s relationship becomes vulnerable to anything that can bring it down or tear it apart.
-For instance, the beliefs that “everything will be easy now that I am one with my soulmate” or “my spouse can make me happy,” show there are already signs of trouble.
+For instance, the belief that “everything will be easy now that I am one with my soulmate” or “my spouse can make me happy,” show there are already signs of trouble.
 No one can find true wholeness or happiness apart from God!
-We were created to be in relationship with Him and with others.
+We were created to be in a relationship with Him and with others.

 With God at the center, a marriage can stand the test of time.
 A solid marriage is a testament to supernatural strength and irrevocable love that can withstand anything thrown its way (Ecc.
 4:12).
 Think of a three-cord strand and how much stronger it is than if it was only a single or even double-corded strand.
 If you are unsure about cord strength, just talk to rock climbers to see what gear they prefer to use!

-When we include the Heavenly Father in the center of our marriage, we are forming a three-corded stand between ourselves, our spouse and God.
-There is much comfort that comes when we allow God to be that third cord that binds our strand-of-life together.
+When we include the Heavenly Father in the center of our marriage, we are forming a three-corded stand between ourselves, our spouse, and God.
+There is much comfort that comes when we allow God to be that third cord that binds our strand of life together.
 Mark 10:9 says, “Therefore what God has joined together, let no one separate.”

-So, instead of standing at the altar with your fingers crossed hoping that everything will work out, consider the fact that there is a loving Creator in heaven who knows you and your spouse better than anyone else, and together, you three could be rock-solid force for life!
+So, instead of standing at the altar with your fingers crossed hoping that everything will work out, consider the fact that there is a loving Creator in heaven who knows you and your spouse better than anyone else, and together, you three could be a rock-solid force for life!

 Here are the elements of God-centered marriage: